uva-amcool/uva-amcool.github.io/_portfolio/project4.md

 In our research, we tackle this problem with computational modeling using tools from network science.
 The topics of our current research include evolution of metabolism and origin of life.

 {:.list-inline}
-- Project leader: dr. Yullia Orlova
+* Project leader: Yullia Orlova
-- Institute: Swammerdam Institute for Life Sciences (SILS)
+* Institute: Swammerdam Institute for Life Sciences (SILS)
-- Project team: Meike Wortel & Filipe Branco dos Santos
+* Project team: Meike Wortel & Filipe Branco dos Santos